wso2/docs-mi/en/docs/learn/integration-tutorials/using-scheduled-tasks.md

 ## What you'll build

-The sections below demonstrate an example of scheduling a task (using the default implementation) to inject an XML message and to print it in the logs of the server.
+The sections below demonstrate an example of scheduling a task (using the default implementation) to inject an XML message and print it in the server logs.

 ### Concepts and artifacts used